‘Greetings card slave worker kept in Nottingham loft’ was the shocking headline on the BBC news channel late yesterday (October 30).

 Moreover, Ceri added that all major UK card publishers adhere to strict Sedex Members Ethical Trade Audit (SMETA) regulations, one of the most widely used ethical audit formats in the world.

 Ged Mace, managing director of The Art File (and immediate past president of the GCA), told PG Buzz that following “this despicable case”, made all the more sordid as it happened in the same city as the publisher is based, took immediate action to flag up its total commitment to high ethical and CSR standards.
-Impassioned to condone the activity and reinforce its position on such matters The Art File wasted no time in adding a statement to its website to underline how it “completely condemns any misuse of human rights, slavery, and anything else under these topics in the workplace, domestic or any other place.
+Impassioned to condemn the activity and reinforce its position on such matters, The Art File wasted no time in adding a statement to its website to underline how it “completely condemns any misuse of human rights, slavery, and anything else under these topics in the workplace, domestic or any other place.
 It has no place in the world we live in.”

 As part of its commitment, The Art File is among the many publishers that follow SMETA guidelines for all manual work carried out on our behalf by a third party driver.
 Plus, as a member of Sedex it is required to follow strict guidelines on working conditions both here in the UK and overseas by some of the major customers we work with.”